PurpleFuzzBall/Lexihud/README.md

 Version 0.2 - Added New Files.

 I'm trying to learn how to make TeamFortress 2 huds.

-If you have any tips please tell me please.
+Right now it looks like shit so if you have any tips please tell me please :)

 Feel Free to use this as a base without giving credit.